Kayako’s CEO on building a bootstrapped business

 Kayako: It brings feedback from all platforms into one unified view and helps these companies who are hunkered down building their product really make sense of the entire interaction.
 You can literally go on to Twitter today and see customers complaining about how they keep having to repeat themselves.
 And that is a symptom of the problem, which is in the market right now.
 The reason they have to repeat themselves is all these organizations are using separate platforms for feedback and they don’t know what the problem is.
 The customer might have called before, they tweet, they may have emailed multiple times and they just don’t know.
 This is what Kayako solves.
 It brings all that information together in one stream of communication.

-TechCrunch: So it solves the problem that anytime you need customer support, you tell five representatives what is wrong, and you keep repeating yourself over and over again, and then get transferred to someone else and need to start your explanation all over again?
-In theory, this would connect all the information on all platforms and would prevent that… What are the most common integrations of your product?
+TechCrunch: So basically it solves the problem that anytime you need customer support, you tell five representatives what is wrong.
+What are the most common integrations of your product?

 Kayako: It depends on the industry.
 There was a time when this product was treated as an IT help desk.
 So you generally had IT teams in big companies using it to solve tickets.
 But now anyone with customers internal or external needs a product like this.
 Automotive companies are tying this up with their ERP systems.
 Online startups are integrating the product with invoicing systems.
 And we have traditional companies who use a CRM product using us to integrate with that.
 So it totally depends on the context, but the product integrates with close to 600 platforms.